 Akorn (NAS: AKRX) reported earnings on May 8.
 Here are the numbers you need to know.

 The 10-second takeaway

-For the quarter ended June 30 (Q2), Akorn beat expectations on revenues and beat expectations on earnings per share.
+For the quarter ended March 31 (Q1), Akorn beat expectations on revenue and beat expectations on earnings per share.

-Compared to the prior-year quarter, revenue increased significantly and GAAP earnings per share dropped significantly.
+Compared to the prior-year quarter, revenue increased significantly and GAAP earnings per share expanded significantly.

-Akorn recorded revenue of $63.3 million.
-The five analysts polled by S&P Capital IQ wanted to see sales of $60.6 million on the same basis.
-GAAP reported sales were 97% higher than the prior-year quarter's $32.1 million.
+Akorn logged revenue of $51.7 million.
+The four analysts polled by S&P Capital IQ looked for sales of $48.9 million on the same basis.
+GAAP reported sales were much higher than the prior-year quarter's $25.4 million.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.